 A lovely write up of last month’s Wayzgoose at the St Bride Foundation by Type & Press.

 I had the pleasure of visiting the first Shipley Wayzgoose organised by the Papercut Bindery and the Print Project.
 An excellent event!
-Great to meet new people, like Pat Randle; put faces to names like Nick Gill, Nick Hand with his Printing Bike, and David Armes from Todmorden; and meet old friends like Graham Moss […]
+Great to meet new people, like Pat Randle; put faces to names like Nick Gill, Nick Hand with his Printing Bike, and David Armes from Todmorden; and meet old friends like Graham Moss and […]